bxjthu/PS/docs/misc/fltrp_2018_D3.md

 ### Random notes:

-+ FUNG YU-LAN: A SHORT HISTORY OF CHINESE PHILOSOHY
++ FUNG YU-LAN: A Short History of Chinese Philosophy
   The purpose of the study of philosophy is to enable a man, as a man, to be a man, not some particular kind of man.

 + Henry David Thoreau: Walden